 - watchful waiting

 You have regular hospital appointments and tests.
-At each appointment, your doctor will also ask if you have developed any new symptoms.
+At each appointment, your doctor asks if you have developed any new symptoms.

 You might have active surveillance if: